alsomeb/learn.spring-security/readme.md

 ## Testing

-- TBD, not the focus of this project
+- Not the focus of this project
+- Might be some Unit / IT tests